US ELECTRIC BUS MARKET

 Electrifying buses has also been an important first step towards broader adoption of heavy-duty electric vehicles, like trucks.
 While buses themselves account for a relatively small percentage of vehicle emissions, heavy duty vehicles as a whole are responsible for over a quarter of climate emissions from on-road transportation in the U.S.

-The Electrification has recently been focussing upon the School Buses considering the high presence in the US and a potential efficiency integration market through EV Adoption.
+The Electrification has recently been focusing upon the School Buses considering the high presence in the US and a potential efficiency integration market through EV Adoption.
 Electric school buses today have ranges long enough to cover most school bus routes.
 For instance, Blue Bird has come out with two electric school buses, one small and one large, both of which can drive 100 miles on one charge.

 Electric buses require less maintenance than other types of alternative-fuel buses, in part because they have 30 percent fewer parts than diesel buses and no exhaust systems.